Posted by Tia Patel | OCT-06-2020

 Have you got the running bug(gy) yet?

-Having been in lockdown for 3 months with restrictions on socialising set to continue for another 6, we’ve all been spending more time at home with our loved ones, and with those long winter nights soon upon us, we’re predicting a post covid baby boom! 😉 Having a new arrival in the family doesn’t mean the end of your running career, in fact, it could be just the start
+Having been in lockdown for what feels like forever and with restrictions on socialising not being lifted anytime soon, we’ve all been spending more time at home with our loved ones, and with these long cold nights upon us, we’re predicting a post covid baby boom! 😉 Having a new arrival in the family doesn’t mean the end of your running career, in fact, it could be just the start

 As a community of runners, running with a buggy is the ultimate way to multi-task.
 This is the perfect solution for parents who want to exercise without the guilt of leaving your baby with the grandparents.

 Taking your babies on your run means you can spend quality time together, chatting about the wildlife or the things you see while you’re out and about.
 The sights and sounds of the great outdoors provide important sensory stimulation for your child’s development, whilst setting the perfect example to your children about being fit and healthy.
 As the saying goes they can’t be what they can’t see!
-We know it sounds cliché, but you are their role model and they learn from your actions.
+We know it sounds cliché, but you are their role model and they learn from your actions

 Running with a buggy provides an additional calorie blast with a few meters of running requiring extra exertion by the body.
 Amanda Shannon Verrengia, a Pittsburgh-based USATF/RRCA run coach and personal trainer, says the extra calorie burn generally ranges from about five to eight percent, depending on several factors, including your weight, the weight of the stroller and child, your speed, and whether you push with both arms or alternate.